|

 studies, as well as activists to critically reflect on

-With a focus on HIV/AIDS governance, the volume
+in developing countries.
+With a focus on HIV/AIDS

-provides a timely analysis of the international legal
+governance, the volume provides a timely analysis of

-issues in global health policy.
-It concludes with
+property, and emerging issues in global health policy.

-concrete strategies on how to improve access to
+It concludes with concrete strategies on how to

 |